telerik/blazor-docs/components/barcode/qrcode/overview.md

 # QRCode Overview

-The QRCode generates Canvas and [Scalable Vector Graphics (SVG)](https://www.w3.org/Graphics/SVG/) images that represent Quick Response (QR) codes.
+The QRCode generates Canvas and [SVG](https://www.w3.org/Graphics/SVG/) images that represent Quick Response (QR) codes.

 The component is a machine-readable label that contains information about data for a locator, identifier, or tracker that points to a website or application.